MHSA Prevention and Early Intervention (PEI) Programs Coordinator

 Programming reflects the culture and traditions of families who seek support, and as with the Peer Support Program, includes a range of wellness activities (e.g., exercise, music, cultural awareness activities, etc.).

 PEI Project 06 - Therapeutic Community Gardening (TCG):

 Horticulture therapy is the process of using plants, gardening, and the innate closeness humans feel towards nature as direct tools of intervention in programs of therapy and rehabilitation.
 Although horticulture therapy is regarded as a still emerging mental health treatment model, its usage and practice in early forms can be traced as far back as the times of ancient Egypt.
-During weekly program groups, TCG clients are allowed the opportunity to plant, maintain, and harvest fruits, vegetables, flowers, and other crops for therapeutic purposes and symptom management.
+During weekly program groups and utilizing the practice of mindfulness, TCG clients are allowed the opportunity to plant, maintain, and harvest fruits, vegetables, flowers, and other crops for therapeutic purposes and symptom management.
 Through group gardening exercises as well as team discussions / activities, TCG clients also have the opportunity to engage with peers and develop positive social relationships with others in the community.
 Other program activities include cooking classes (centred on meal preparation with harvested crops), games, field trips, and horticulture workshops.